 Problem-solving courts originated in the United States with the establishment of drug courts and domestic violence courts.
-Since then, a large range of problem-solving courts have been established, including community courts, drug courts, domestic violence courts, DWI (driving whilst intoxicated) courts, mental health courts, tribal drug courts and courts dealing with the substance abuse problems of parents of children at risk.
+Since then, a large range of problem-solving courts have been established, including community courts, drug courts, domestic violence courts, DWI (driving whilst intoxicated) courts, mental health courts, tribal drug courts and courts dealing with the substance abuse problems of parents whose children may be at risk.
 There are also courts that are taking a hybrid approach, assisting people with more than one offending related problem.

 Problem solving courts were introduced into Australasia in the 1990s.
 Family violence courts operate in Australia and New Zealand.
 Drug courts have been established in New South Wales, Queensland, South Australia, Victoria and Western Australia.
 There are mental health court programs in several jurisdictions.
 The Geraldton Alternative Sentencing Regime in Western Australia is a hybrid program working with participants with a range of offending related problems and often with more than one problem.
 It has assisted participants with problems such as licit and illicit substance abuse, family violence, gambling and stress.